Ensisheim meteorite

 The Ensisheim meteorite is a stony meteorite that fell on November 7, 1492 in a wheat field outside the walled town of Ensisheim in then Alsace, Further Germany (now France).
 The meteorite can still be seen in Ensisheim's museum, the sixteenth-century Musée de la Régence.
-It is the oldest stony European meteorite fall from which there is still some meteoritic material preserved.
+It is the oldest recorded stony European meteorite fall from which there is still some meteoritic material preserved.

 Composition

 The meteorite is an LL6 ordinary chondrite, weighing 127 kg; it was described as triangular in shape, and it created a 1 m deep hole upon impact.